trungnt13/odin-ai/docs/index.rst

-Welcome to ODIN' documentation!
+O.D.I.N' documentation is here!
 =================================

-ODIN is a framework for building "Origanized Digital Intelligent Networks", it use Tensorflow or Theano to create and manage computational graph.
-Its end-to-end design aims for a versatile input-to-output frametwork, that minimized the burden of repeative work in machine learning pipeline, and allows researchs to conduct experiments in a fasters and more flexible way.
+O.D.I.N is a framework for building "Origanized Digital Intelligent Networks", it use Tensorflow or Theano to create and manage computational graph.
+Its end-to-end design aims for a versatile input-to-output frametwork, that minimized the burden of repeative work in machine learning pipeline, and allows researchers to conduct experiments in a fasters and more flexible way.

-Start by :doc:`installing <setup>` Blocks and having a look at the :ref:`quickstart <quickstart>` further down this page.
-Once you're hooked, try your hand at the :ref:`tutorials <tutorials>` and the examples_.
+Start by :doc:`installing <setup>` O.D.I.N and having a look at the :ref:`quickstart <quickstart>` further down this page.

-Blocks is developed in parallel with Fuel_, a dataset processing framework.
+Once you're hooked, try your hand at the :ref:`tutorials <tutorials>`.

 .. warning::
-   Blocks is a new project which is still under development.
+   O.D.I.N is a new project which is still under development.
 As such, certain (all) parts of the framework are subject to change.
 The last stable (and thus likely an outdated) version can be found in the ``stable`` branch.

 .. tip::

-   That said, if you are interested in using Blocks and run into any problems, feel free to ask your question on the `mailing list`_.
+   That said, if you are interested in using O.D.I.N and run into any problems, feel free to ask your question by sending email to ``admin[at]imito[dot]ai``.
 Also, don't hesitate to file bug reports and feature requests by `making a GitHub issue`_.

 .. _making a GitHub issue: https://github.com/imito/odin/issues/new